crowdfavorite-mirrors/wp-daves-wordpress-live-search/readme.txt

 * Building permalinks instead of using post guid (problem with posts imported from another blog)

 = 1.3 =
 * 2009-05-22  Dave Ross  <dave@csixty4.com>
 * Fixed an annoying bug where the search results div collapsed and expanded again every time an AJAX request completed
 * Cancel any existing AJAX requests before sending a new one
 * Check for PHP 5.x.
 Displays an error when you try to activate the plugin on PHP < 5
 * No longer sends the entire WP_Query object to the browser.
 This was a potential information disclosure issue, plus it was a lot to serialize on the server and parse in the brower
 * Minor code cleanup & optimizations

 = 1.2 =
 * 2009-04-10  Dave Ross  <dave@csixty4.com>
 * Code cleanup & optimizations
 * Styled the admin screen to fit in with WordPress better
 * New option: display the results above or below the search box
 * Included a note on the admin screen recommending the Google Libraries plugin

 = 1.1 =
 * 2009-03-30  Dave Ross  <dave@csixty4.com>
 * Code cleanup & optimizations
 * Fixed compatibility issues with PHP < 5.2.0 and PHP < 5.1.2
 * New option: limit the number of results to display

 = 1.0 =
 * 2009-03-13  Dave Ross  <dave@csixty4.com>
 * Initial release

 == Upgrade Notice ==

+= 4.2 =

+I've dropped support for WordPress 3.5.x in this plugin.
+There's a good chance that Dave's WordPress Live Search will continue to work with WordPress 3.5.x for a long time, but I've become aware of another plugin which loads the jQuery UI that ships with WordPress and introduces issues with this plugin.
+Dave's WordPress Live Search now requires WordPress 3.6 or higher, which ships with jQuery UI 1.10 and works great.
+(Besides, you really should upgrade WordPress anyway to take advantage of the latest features, bugfixes, and security patches).

+= 4.1 =

+By popular demand, now you can use the class "no-livesearch" on your search input so live search isn't added to it.

+= 4.0 =

+Welcome to Dave's WordPress Live Search 4.0!

+If you've been using this plugin's caching option, please note that it's been removed.
+WordPress's Transient API just doesn't work in a way that's appropriate for caching Live Search results unless you're using an object caching plugin.
+If you've experienced a big increase in the size of your database's wp_options table and you want to clean out the excess, try the [Delete Expired Transients](http://wordpress.org/plugins/delete-expired-transients/) plugin.
+It'll remove expired cache entries since WordPress itself does not.

+In place of caching, I've added optimizations to the query WordPress runs for each search request.
+I've also optimized how thumbnails are determined for posts that don't have featured images, so the plugin doesn't need to figure that out every time it goes to display a result.
+Searches are still snappy, even on a site with 1,000 posts.

+Now, something special for the theme developers: two new filters that will help you customize the way search results look for your visitors:

+* The 'dwls_alter_result_template' filter lets you customize the new [Underscore.js template](http://underscorejs.org/#template) used to render the search results box.

+* The 'dwls_post_custom' filter lets you modify the search results before they're passed to the Javascript templating engine.
+You can edit the values that get sent, or add additional fields to the results (such as pricing on an e-commerce site).

+The combination of these filters, plus the existing "custom CSS" settings, give you ultimate control over how the search results look.

 = 3.3 =